 NALS researchers neither designed nor interpret the NALS as an intelligence test.
 Indeed, they intended it to measure three independent forms of everyday literacy: prose, document, and quantitative.
-They nonetheless inadvertently created a fairly good test of g from the materials of everyday life (given the caveat, which would apply to any test using language, that its results may validly reflect achievement but not necessarily aptitude among nonnative speakers).
+They nonetheless inadvertently created a fairly good test of g from the materials of everyday life (given the caveat, which would apply to any test using language, that its results may validly reflect achievement but not necessarily aptitude among non-native speakers).

 First, the guidelines for developing the NALS resembled those for creating a test of general intelligence.
-For instance, the NALS was intended to measure "complex information-processing skills" that "go beyond simply decoding and comprehending text" by sampling a "broad range" of tasks that cover a variety of "universally relevant contexts and contents" and which can be "arrayed along a continuum" of difficulty (A. Campbell, Kirsch, & Kolstad, 1992, p.
-418).
+For instance, the NALS was intended to measure "complex information-processing skills" that "go beyond simply decoding and comprehending text" by sampling a "broad range" of tasks that cover a variety of "universally relevant contexts and contents" and which can be "arrayed along a continuum" of difficulty (Campbell, Kirsch, & Kolstad, 1992).
 Second, the family of related tests for elementary and high school students-the National Assessment of Educational Progress (NAEP) in reading-shows the same population growth curves in reading as found for intelligence (Carroll, 1987; Ralph, Keller, & Crouse, 1994).

-Third, early analyses indicated that NALS literacy is actually highly general in nature, which led NALS analysts to begin describing it as "problem solving," "complex information processing" (Venezky, Kaestle, & Sum, 1987, pp. 25 and 28, respectively) and "verbal comprehension and reasoning, or the ability to understand, analyze, interpret, and evaluate written information and apply fundamental principles and concepts" (Baldwin, Kirsch, Rock, & Yamamoto, 1995, p. xv).
+Third, early analyses indicated that NALS literacy is actually highly general in nature, which led NALS analysts to begin describing it as "problem solving," "complex information processing," and "verbal comprehension and reasoning, or the ability to understand, analyze, interpret, and evaluate written information and apply fundamental principles and concepts" (respectively, Venezky, Kaestle, & Sum, 1987, pp. 25, 28, and Baldwin, Kirsch, Rock, & Yamamoto, 1995, p. xv).
 All these skills are prototypical manifestations of g.
 Indeed, researchers eventually discovered that the three NALS scales measure only a single general factor (Reder, 1998).

-Fourth, careful task analyses of the NALS test items revealed that they are graduated in difficulty, nearly identically so within all three scales, according to their processing complexity, not their readability per se (Kirsch & Mosenthal, 1990).
+Fourth, careful task analyses of the NALS test items revealed that they are graduated in difficulty, and nearly identically so within all three scales, according to their "processing complexity," not their readability per se (Kirsch & Mosenthal, 1990).
 From 84% to 89% of variance in item difficulty was accounted for by three aspects of items: type of match (e.g., whether an inference is required to locate the specified information), amount and plausibility of distracting information, and abstractness of information to be located.
-It is not surprising that comprehension is no better when people are given NALS test items orally (Kirsch & Jungeblut, 1990, Chapter XIII), as is the case with work literacy, too (Sticht, 1975).
+Not surprisingly, comprehension is no better when people are given NALS test items orally (Kirsch & Jungeblut, 1990, ch.
+XIII), as is the case with "work literacy" too (Sticht, 1975).
 The complexity of information, not its mode of delivery, is apparently as much the active ingredient in NALS literacy tests as in IQ tests.
 In short, the NALS test of functional literacy appears to measure almost nothing but g, at least in native-born populations.

-The Correlations of NALS Functional Literacy With Socioeconomic Outcomes Mimic Those of g
+The Correlations of NALS Functional Literacy with Socioeconomic Outcomes Mimic Those of g

-Table 1 gives rates of diverse unfavorable adult outcomes-having a weak attachment to the labor force, using food stamps, living in poverty, and not having a high-level job-for each of the five NALS literacy levels in the general population of Americans aged 16 and older.
+Table 1 gives rates of diverse unfavorable adult outcomes-weak attachment to the labor force, using food stamps, living in poverty, and not having a high-level job-for each of the five NALS literacy levels in the general population of Americans aged 16 and older.
 Although incidence rates for these outcomes often differ, they always rise steadily at successively lower levels of literacy.
-The shifts in incidence are large, which NALS analysts regard as evidence that literacy has big effects on life chances (cf. Berlin & Sum, 1988, on the effects of poor basic skills).
+The shifts in incidence are large, which NALS analysts regard as evidence that literacy has big effects on life chances (cf. Berlin & Sum, 1988, on the effects of poor "basic skills").